Public Hearing introduction

 Public Hearings are required according to the Local Government Act to allow the public to make representations to Council regarding municipal official community plans, zoning amendment bylaws and or an early termination of a land use contract bylaw.
 Public hearings take place between the second and third readings of a bylaw amendment.
-The time and date for the public hearing are published in advance on the Notice, and usually occur on the same day as Regular council meetings.
+The time and date for the public hearing are published in advance on the Notice.
 There may be more than one public hearing held on the same night.

 Accessing the virtual public hearing

-The meeting ID and password for the phone conferencing option will also be posted on the individual public hearing pages, accessible via the Public Hearings and Development Input webpage three days before the Public Hearing.
-You can also obtain this information by calling the Planning Department three days before the Public Hearing at 604-935-8170.
+The meeting ID and password for the phone conferencing option will also be posted on the individual public hearing pages, accessible via the Public Hearings and Development Input webpage before the Public Hearing.
+You can also obtain this information by calling the Planning Department before the Public Hearing at 604-935-8170.

 What happens at a public hearing?